Misterio77/nix-colors/lib-usage.md

 # Lib functions usage

 Here's a few of our lib functions documented.
-They're designed to be fully optional convenience for some common scheme usage.
+While nix-colors is unopionionated, the lib functions are designed as (sort of "contrib") opinionated addons for use cases most people would write similar code.

+If you're interested in sharing code you wrote for creating stuff from schemes, feel free to open up a PR.
+As these are optional, the entry barrier is very low.

 ## Generate a scheme from wallpaper
 Simply call `nix-colors.lib` (passing your `pkgs`), and use it like this: